Lawsuit seeks to force ban on menthol cigarettes after months of delays by Biden administration

 “Because of defendants’ inaction, tobacco companies have continued to use menthol cigarettes to target youth, women, and the Black community — all to the detriment of public health,” the groups state in their complaint.

-A spokesperson for the White House could not immediately comment on the lawsuit when reached Tuesday.
+A spokesperson for the White House declined to comment on the lawsuit Tuesday.

 The Food and Drug Administration has spent years developing the plan to eliminate menthol, estimating it could prevent 300,000 to 650,000 smoking deaths over several decades.
 Most of those preventable deaths would be among Black Americans.